 Cooking for one involves unique challenges.
-Let’s face it, you can only eat so many sandwiches, salads and frozen entrees!
+Let’s face it; you can only eat so many sandwiches, salads, and frozen entrees!
 Most recipes are written for 4-6 servings.
-Frustrating to say the least, and you deserve better!
+This is frustrating, to say the least, and you deserve better!
 Here are 6 smart tips for eating and preparing healthy, well-balanced meals, even if you’re the only one at the table!

-Tip #1: Use ramekins (or mugs)!
-These made-for-one dishes are oven and microwave safe!
-Let’s start with dessert ideas!
-Even health coaches enjoy dessert.
-Here are two clever ideas:
+Use ramekins (or mugs).
+These made-for-one dishes are oven and microwave-safe, and there is a large variety of both sweet and savory recipes for cooking in a mug.
+Let’s look at some dessert ideas because even health coaches enjoy dessert.
+Here are two flavor-filled ideas:

 1 apple (or pear)

 1/4 cup flour or whole wheat flour (healthier)